kquinteros/BITACORA-pipeline/README.md

 Snakemake workflow for identification and annotation of Insect Chemosensory gene families in genome assemblies using BITACORA.
 This pipeline is set up to run BITACORA in "full mode" which requires a genome assembly and genome annotation file.

+You can find more information about Bitacora on their [GitHub](https://github.com/molevol-ub/bitacora).

 Please make sure to cite the original Bitacora paper when using this pipeline

 Vizueta, J., Sánchez-Gracia, A., Rozas, J. (2020).
 BITACORA: A comprehensive tool for the identification and annotation of gene families in genome assemblies.
 Molecular Ecology Resources.
 20: 1445-1452. doi:10.1111/1755-0998.13202.